anav5704/Codeology-v2/src/pages/blogs/css-selectors-for-beginners-how-to-target-html-elements-like-a-pro.md

 image: /img/21.jpg
 alt: css
 keywords: CSS selectors, HTML elements, styling web pages, web design, web development, specificity, best practices
 pageDescription: Learn how to use CSS selectors like a pro!
-This blog provides a comprehensive guide to targeting HTML elements with CSS, from basic selectors like elements, classes, and IDs, to more advanced selectors such as attribute selectors and pseudo-classes.
-Discover the power of combination selectors and understand the importance of specificity.
+This blog provides a comprehensive guide to targeting HTML elements with CSS, from basic selectors to more advanced selectors.
+slug: css-selectors-beginners-target-html-elements-pro
 ---